What causes alcoholism?

 You might have far more chance of being an alcoholic if you had a parent who drank.
 It is widely believed causes of alcoholism may run in families and some people may be genetically predisposed to drink, especially if they grew up with alcoholic parents.

 Many claim to have an addictive personality which makes them prone to drink.
 It is also not unknown for some people to give in to peer pressure from possibly friends or family members who may be unwittingly encouraging them to drink.

 There are cases of people dealing with an unexpected life event, such as suffering a trauma or a bereavement which could cause them to start drinking heavily.
 If you have suddenly become unemployed or have gone through a breakup, you may turn to alcohol to cope.

 It is also common for people afflicted with a psychiatric disorder to consume alcohol as a form of self-medication.
-Mental health issues play a prominent role in alcohol addiction.
+Mental health issues play a prominent role in the causes of alcoholism.

 There are instances of individuals suffering from numerous conditions, from stress, anxiety, and depression, to post-traumatic stress disorder or bipolar, falling prey to alcoholism.
 They may be drinking to try and curtail their symptoms, as it is believed people who have psychological disorders are more likely to turn to alcohol, but it is only a temporary solution.

 However, you think it has the desired effect, making you forget your worries, and you want to repeat the feeling.
 So, you keep on drinking, possibly on a weekly or daily basis until it becomes a habit.
 Alcohol is used as a coping mechanism, you think it will make you feel better, but it only makes things worse.
 This is because alcohol is a depressant and affects the chemicals in the brain, possibly altering your mood and making you susceptible to addiction.